-$\mathbf{migrateTablet}(tableId, keyHash, newMaster)$
+migrateTablet(tableId, keyHash, newMaster)

-Move the tablet that contains keyHash in tableId so that it is now stored on the server given by newMaster.
+Move the tablet given by tableId and keyHash so that it is now stored on the server given by newMaster.

 Fig. 2.
 A summary of the API provided by RAMCloud 1.0.
 Some of these operations, such as read and write, map directly onto a single remote procedure call (RPC) from a client to a single server.
-Other operations, such as multiRead and enumerateTable, are implemented by the RAMCloud client library using multiple RPCs.
+Other operations, such as multiRead and enumerateTable, are implemented by the client library using multiple RPCs.